 18 October 2017 – The European Federation for Freedom of Belief (FOB) has taken part in the Human Dimension Implementation Meeting 2017 as we did in the previous years.
 From the 11th to the 22nd of September 2017 the Human Dimension Implementation Meeting 2017 has taken place in Warsaw at the Narodowy Stadium being organised by the OSCE ODIHR - Organisation for Security and Cooperation in Europe - Office for Democratic Institutions and Human Rights.

 13 October 2017 – Council of Europe cross-party initiative: Parliamentarians from 14 European countries call upon Russian government to put an end to religious freedom violations against minorities

-30 September 2015 — OSCE Office for Democratic Institutions and Human Rights Human Dimension Implementation Meeting 2015.
-Working session 15: Fundamental freedoms II Freedom of thought, conscience, religion or belief
+9 October 2017 - Following is the statement given by Soteria International on 27 September at the OSCE Office for Democratic Institutions and Human Rights Human Dimension Implementation Meeting 2017.
+Working session 12: Fundamental freedoms I (continued), including freedom of thought, conscience, religion or belief